Important Formalities

 After entry into Germany

-2. Tenancy agreement
+1. Tenancy agreement

 3. Health insurance

-Health insurance companies in Nordhausen:
+The following health insurance companies have branches in Nordhausen:

 AOK